dhis2/d2-ui/README.md

 [packages/](https://github.com/dhis2/d2-ui/blob/master/packages) and the
 changes will be reflected live in the example application.

-Too do more complex lerna operations you need to learn [Lerna](https://github.com/lerna/lerna).
+To do more complex lerna operations you need to learn [Lerna](https://github.com/lerna/lerna).
 See e.g. the `--scope` parameter.